 The key to managing an Agile project is that large marketing campaigns are broken into smaller, more manageable sections.
 These sections are called "iterations" or "sprints".

 Sprints are generally short, running over a few days or weeks.
 For instance, if you have a marketing campaign that will run the entire duration of Q1, this campaign will be broken down into small iterations.

 Here’s an Example of How to Run a Marketing Project Adhering to Agile Principles:

 Your lawn care company is running an early bird promo through the winter to increase business during a slow time.
 You’ll run the campaign through Q1.

-To start, the project manager (or marketing manager) will start by creating a project brief to outline the details of the campaign.
+To start, the project or marketing manager manager will create a project brief to outline the details of the campaign.

 The team will come together to start spring planning.
 For our example project, the team would consist of an email marketer, graphic designer, social media advertiser, and perhaps an agency that would be responsible for the TV and radio spots.

-Production of the campaign begins, and the marketing manager or project manager hosts daily standup meetings to track progress and roadblocks.
+Production of the campaign begins, and the manager hosts daily standup meetings to track progress and roadblocks.

 You can easily use the dashboard to reshuffle workloads.
 Simply drag and drop the task to reassign it.
 The individual will see the new task pop-up on their daily to-do list.

-Now your whole team can turn to CoSchedule first thing in the morning to see what they’ve got to get accomplished for the day.
+Now, your whole team can turn to CoSchedule first thing in the morning to see what needs to be accomplished for the day.